jeebs-habibs/coin-alert/coin-alert/README.md

 Proposed state:
 1 API:
 - Get all users from DB with notifications on
-- Store user -> tokensOwned mapping in local variable
+- Get all unique tokens from blockchain for those users.
-- Get unique tokens across all users
+- Get each token from Db and filter out dead tokens
-    - For each token, get price and store in cache.
-Check cache for metadata, if nothing in cache, metadata from chain and store in cache
+- Store user -> aliveTokensOwned mapping in local variable
 - For each user, check if price of their tokens owned changed.
 Check cache for recent notis.
 If none sent, send noti and add to cache

 Maybe a separate API that checks cache and if price data hasnt changed in an hour we call the token dead and add an entry.
 Then at beginning of above API we remove dead tokens